 Properly diluting essential oils with a carrier oil, such as fractionated coconut oil is one of the simplest and most effective ways to make sure you use them safely.
 Remember that essential oils are highly concentrated plant compounds.
 Without proper dilution, you can experience adverse effects.
 Copaiba oil is no exception.

-Here are some tips on how to use copaiba oil safely.
+Here are some tips on how to use copaiba oil safely and effectively.

 Burns and Wounds – Mix 12 drops of copaiba, 1/2 ounce aloe vera gel, and 1/2 ounce jojoba oil in a 1-ounce squeeze bottle.
 Shake well before using.
 Use a Q-tip and dab the wounded area gently with the mixture.